- General Questions

 On any of our helmets online, you can hit the "size chart" button and figure out which helmet size is best for you!

 Bern's warranty program covers all products purchased through our website from 1 year of purchase for manufacturer defects.
-Email with a brief description of the problem to email@example.com.
+Submit a request through our support portal.
 Please include proof of purchase.

 Q: I have an older Bern helmet and am looking to get a new one, but your sizing changed.
 How do I find my old helmet size?